 Visit the DMZ

-The modern-day life in South Korea is not unaffected by continued conflict with North Korea.
+The ongoing conflict with North Korea affects modern-day life in South Korea.
 A trip to DMZ offers an important insight into the ongoing situation and how it affects Korean culture.
 The USO is based out of Camp Kim in Seoul, and it offers tours on most days with stops at the Third Infiltration Tunnel.
 The tunnel is one of the four that connects South and North Korea.
 The tours also cover Dora Observatory, where you can get a glimpse of North Korea across the DMZ.
-Some tours also make a stop at the Joint Security Area (JSA), where diplomatic meetings between the two countries take place.
+Some tours also stop at the Joint Security Area (JSA), where diplomatic meetings take place between the two countries.

 Walk Through Old Seoul